Kalpana490/SynergySparks-22-SUSTAIN-AI-THON/README.md

 ## Brief Introduction

-*Mind Maze* is an innovative mental wellness app designed to provide personalized mental health support.
+*MindScope* is an innovative mental wellness app designed to provide personalized mental health support.
 The platform aims to cater to the emotional and psychological needs of users by offering a variety of resources, such as motivational tips, gender-specific guidance, and options for selecting areas of interest.
 Mind Maze incorporates a user-friendly interface and dynamic features that help users track their mental well-being and access relevant content.

 Whether you're looking to improve mental health, boost positivity, or simply learn more about your emotional state, MindScope is here to guide you.
 The app's goal is to create a supportive environment where individuals can enhance their well-being by exploring areas like mindfulness, fitness, and happiness.